 - Clean storage bins thoroughly inside and out to eliminate starter colonies of insects.
 Remove any weeds, crop debris, or clutter around the facility to reduce insect and rodent activity.
 All grain residues from the previous year should be removed from inside the facility as soon as the old crop is shipped. - Seal any gaps or holes in the sides and roof of the bin using caulk or polyurethane foam.
 Check to make sure the bottom seal with the concrete is intact.
 Prevent water from flowing underneath the bin by applying plastic roof cement. - Apply an EPA-approved insecticide on the floors and sides of empty storage bins to eliminate insects hiding in cracks and crevices and to create a first line of defense against any insects that do find their way into the bin.
 Spray the outside of the bin to a height of 3 ft, and the surrounding concrete, gravel, or sod to a distance of 6-10 ft surrounding the bin.
-Insecticides shown in Table 1 are labeled for empty bin treatments.
+Insecticides shown in Table 19 are labeled for empty bin treatments. - Eventually, insects will build up on fines and broken kernels that accumulate under the perforated bin floor.
+Bins with false floors should be fumigated if the grain debris cannot be removed.
+Place the fumigant over the empty floor and then cover with a plastic tarp (6 ml or thicker) to contain and hold the gas.
+Fumigation should only be conducted by trained and licensed applicators.
+Read the label and the applicator's manual.
+You will need to prepare a fumigation management plan before you fumigate. - Don't forget to clean out harvesting and loading equipment such as combines, trucks and augers at the end of each harvest season.
+If not clean, insects will reproduce in the small amounts of grain left in the equipment and then be conveyed into the new crop grain.